ChenyuanLiu92/ChenyuanLiu92/README.md

 ## 🔭 Goals of 2025

 - I am looking for a PhD opportunity in 2026.
-- Create a repo to track the state-of-the-art in machine learning.
+- Creating a repo to track the awesome work in machine learning.
--
+- Tring to Implementate object concept inference in aloha robot initially.

 ## 🔗 Get in contact